chroma-core/chroma/clients/js/DEVELOP.md

 ### Prereqs:

 - Make sure you have Java installed (for the generator).
 You can download it from [java.com](https://java.com)
-- Make sure you set ALLOW_REST=True for your Docker Container.
+- Make sure you set ALLOW_RESET=True for your Docker Container.
 If you don't do this, tests won't pass.
 ```
 environment:
       - IS_PERSISTENT=TRUE